 Summer session courses are offered primarily at night to permit students to work during the summer.
-Students may enroll in a maximum of 8 units in the summer session, with the following exceptions: (1) those in the Honors Lawyering Program may enroll in a maximum of 11 units in the summer session; (2) those in the Summer Trial and Evidence Program (1st STEP) who enroll in 11 units in the program's summer term.
+Students may enroll in a maximum of 8 units in the summer session, with the following exceptions: (1) those in the Summer Trial and Evidence Program (1st STEP).

-Students are not required to take summer session courses except for those in the Flex Program, Honors Lawyering Program (during their first summer), Summer Trial and Evidence Program (1st STEP) (during their first summer), or Part-Time Evening Program students who matriculated in 2015 or later who must take the JD Required Courses that are offered specifically for the program.
+Students are not required to take summer session courses except for those in the Flex Program, Summer Trial and Evidence Program (1st STEP) (during their first summer), or Part-Time Evening Program students who matriculated in 2015 or later who must take the JD Required Courses that are offered specifically for the program.